 3 dangers of cold weather all parents should know

-As the cold continues, experts tell Lisa Salmon about the main dangers to children of the freezing temperatures.
+As the cold continues, experts talk about the main dangers to children of the freezing temperatures.

 Although most adults aren’t keen on the current freezing conditions, cold, crisp weather can be exciting for children.